botpress/botpress/CONTENT.md

 # Content Manager

-The Official Botpress Content Manager have built on top of the popular libary **[react-jsonschema-form](https://github.com/mozilla-services/react-jsonschema-form)**.
+The Official Content Manager of Botpress have built on top of the popular library **[react-jsonschema-form](https://github.com/mozilla-services/react-jsonschema-form)**.

 ## How it works

 ### Developers

-To be able to use the Content Manager, developers need to set the different form by code.
+To be able to use the Content Manager, developers need to setup the different form by code.

-1. They need to create a `${NAME}.form.js` for each form the content manager will need.
+1. Need to create a `${NAME}.form.js` for each form the content manager will need.
 2. Add them at the right place.
 Each `*.form.js` file should be place in the directory `./content/forms` of your bot.
-3. Test each form using the UI.
+3. Test each form using the UI to be sure they work well.
 4. Add content to the right place in the flows.

 ### Content managers